 General Earth Institute » Page 2

-The Undergraduate Program in Sustainable Development is currently accepting applications for spring 2017 teaching assistant positions.
-Applications will only be accepted from graduate students and undergraduate juniors or seniors at Columbia.
-The deadline to apply is Nov.
-21.
+The Undergraduate Program in Sustainable Development is currently accepting applications for fall semester 2017 teaching assistant positions.
+Applicants must be current full-time Columbia University students enrolled in a degree granting program.
+Applications will only be accepted by graduate students and undergraduate juniors or seniors.

 The Education Committee of the Earth Institute faculty is seeking book proposals for a new series of sustainability primers to be published by Columbia University Press.
 Proposals are due by May 29, 2017.